epiforecasts/simplified-forecaster-evaluation/paper/paper.knit.md

 In addition, ascertainment rates likely reduced over time in most locations due to reductions in routine testing, and reductions in test availability.
 Whilst both the reduced use of NPIs and testing generally occurred across nations our study period also marked an increase in the heterogeneity of the response to the COVID-19 pandemic with nations changing policy at different times and to different degrees.
 This is in contrast to the early COVID-19 pandemic response for which most nations took similar actions at similar times.

-We extracted forecasts starting from the 15th of January until the 19th of July 2022 for all countries covered by the European forecasting hub (nations of the European Union, the European Free Trade Agreement, and the United Kingdom, making `r locations` unique locations).
+We extracted forecasts starting from the 15th of January until the 19th of July 2022 for all countries covered by the European forecasting hub (nations of the European Union, the European Free Trade Agreement, and the United Kingdom, making 32 unique locations).
-In total `r nrow(metadata)` forecasts were made across all locations, with `r forecast_dates` unique forecast dates and `r models` independent forecast models (including the European hub baseline model).
+In total 8846 forecasts were made across all locations, with 27 unique forecast dates and 32 independent forecast models (including the European hub baseline model).
-Of these models, `r length(global_models)` forecasted in at least 30 locations including our original submission  (referred to as `epiforecasts-EpiNow2` by the hub), and our surrogate model.
+Of these models, 10 forecasted in at least 30 locations including our original submission  (referred to as `epiforecasts-EpiNow2` by the hub), and our surrogate model.
-Of the remaining models submitted `r length(local_models)` were submitted in only one location.
+Of the remaining models submitted 16 were submitted in only one location.
 Single location models were clustered in a few locations, particularly in Germany and Poland (likely due to the folding of the German/Poland forecasting hub into the European forecasting hub project [@Sherratt2022-ue]).
-Italy was also an outlier with `r single_locs_models_per_loc[location == "IT", n]` models that submitted nowhere else.
+Italy was also an outlier with 4 models that submitted nowhere else.
-`r nrow(partial_models)` models were submitted for between 3 and 30 locations and all these models varied the number of locations they submitted forecasts for over time, potentially indicating manual curation or models targeted at specific conditions.
+4 models were submitted for between 3 and 30 locations and all these models varied the number of locations they submitted forecasts for over time, potentially indicating manual curation or models targeted at specific conditions.

-Across all forecast dates and locations the minimum number of independent forecasts was `r models_per_loc_date[, min(n)]` with the maximum being `r models_per_loc_date[, max(n)]`.
-The median number of independent forecasts per location and forecast date was `r models_per_loc_date[, median(n)]`.
-All locations received forecasts from at least `r models_per_location[, min(n)]` models with the median number of forecast models per location being `r models_per_location[, median(n)]`.
-Coverage of forecast dates varied across submitted models with `r forecast_dates_by_models[n_per == 1, .N]` models submitting for all dates, `r forecast_dates_by_models[n_per >= 0.9, .N]` models submitting for at least 90% of dates, and `r forecast_dates_by_models[n_per < 0.50, .N]` models submitting for fewer than 50% of forecast dates.
+Across all forecast dates and locations the minimum number of independent forecasts was 4 with the maximum being 20.
+The median number of independent forecasts per location and forecast date was 10.
+All locations received forecasts from at least 10 models with the median number of forecast models per location being 12.
+Coverage of forecast dates varied across submitted models with 8 models submitting for all dates, 16 models submitting for at least 90% of dates, and 6 models submitting for fewer than 50% of forecast dates.
 In general, there was no clear difference in forecast date coverage between models that submitted for all locations vs a small subset but models with partial coverage of locations all also had partial coverage of forecast dates.

-`r nrow(anomalies)` observations, stratified by week and location, were defined to be anomalous within the study period by the European Forecast Hub [@EuroHub].
+63 observations, stratified by week and location, were defined to be anomalous within the study period by the European Forecast Hub [@EuroHub].
 Forecasts for these observations were excluded as were forecasts for forecast weeks where they were the latest available data.
-Data anomalies were not randomly distributed with some locations being particularly prone to data revisions including Lithuania (with `r anomalies[location == "LT", .N]` weeks with data anomalies), and Portugal (with `r anomalies[location == "PT", .N]` weeks with data anomalies).
+Data anomalies were not randomly distributed with some locations being particularly prone to data revisions including Lithuania (with 23 weeks with data anomalies), and Portugal (with 13 weeks with data anomalies).
 Anomalies were also not evenly distributed over time with a higher proportion occurring earlier in the study period (potentially due to our choice to extract data from the 1st of September which effectively truncated anomalies).
-`r per_excluded`% of forecasts were excluded across all horizons due to anomalies in the observed data.
-Aggregated across horizons `r exclusions$per`% of forecasts included at least one week with anomalous data.
+7.3% of forecasts were excluded across all horizons due to anomalies in the observed data.
+Aggregated across horizons 10.3% of forecasts included at least one week with anomalous data.

 ## Forecast evaluation {-}